 A dieline is a detailed template used in packaging design that includes cut lines, fold lines, bleed areas, and safe zones to ensure accurate printing and cutting.
-It serves as the blueprint for creating custom packaging that aligns with product dimensions, branding requirements, and production specifications.
+Dieline is a blueprint for creating custom packaging that aligns with product dimensions, branding requirements, and production specifications.
+Dielines are created using tools like Adobe Illustrator and ArtiosCAD by defining dimensions and structural elements, while ensuring functionality, branding consistency, and efficient material use.
+Used across multiple industries, such as food and electronics, dielines help meet safety and design standards and compliance with regulatory requirements.
+Proper dieline creation reduces errors, saves costs, and enhances the overall packaging quality.

 What is a Dieline in Packaging?